nicobistolfi/go-rest-api/docs/docs/intro.md

 1. Clone this repository.
 2. Navigate to the project root.
 3. Run `go mod tidy` to ensure all dependencies are correctly installed.
-4. Use the provided Makefile commands for common tasks:
+4. Use the provided Taskfile commands for common tasks:
-   - `make build`: Build the application
+   - `task build`: Build the application
-   - `make test`: Run all tests
+   - `task test`: Run all tests
-   - `make run`: Run the application locally
+   - `task run`: Run the application locally

 ## Development Workflow